friquifund/website/pages/whyjoin.md

 <hr class="my-4"/>

-<h2>STEM can be empowering, but it’s not a path available to everyone.</h2>
+<h2>STEM can be empowering</h2>
+<p class="lead">…but it’s not a path available to everyone.</p>
-<p>FriquiFund exists because we know that lacking funds for transportation, a computer, tuition fees, or mentorship can be the deciding factor that leads vulnerable students to abandon their studies.</p>
+<p class="lead">FriquiFund exists because we know that lacking funds for transportation, a computer, tuition fees, or mentorship can be the deciding factor that leads vulnerable students to abandon their studies.</p>
-<p>That’s why we help prepare young, disadvantaged geeks for success in future careers.</p>
+<p class="lead">That’s why we help prepare young, disadvantaged geeks for success in future careers.</p>

 <h2>How do we do that?</h2>